Apple Transitional Export Quota Bill

 The criteria set out in section 69 must be used to determine whether an officer has an interest in a matter for the purposes of this section.

-In this section and section 69, matter means NZAPI’s performance of its duties or exercise of its powers under this Part.
+In this section and section 69, matter means NZAPI’s performance of its duties or exercise of its powers under this Act.

 An officer is interested in a matter if the officer—